TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 - $$ r_t(\theta) = \frac{\pi_{\theta}(a_t \mid s_t)}{\pi_{\theta_{\text{old}}}(a_t \mid s_t)} $$ is the probability ratio,
 - $$ \hat{A}_t $$ is the estimated advantage at time $$ t $$,
 - $$ \epsilon $$ is a hyperparameter that controls the clipping range.

+To calculate the advantage estimates we need value head.
+This makes PPO an actor-critic method.

+**Environment**

+In this section we describe the environment in which our method is tested.

+We aimed for 3 main objectives in our environment:

+- Achievable for our agent within scope, compute, and time constraints
+- Challenging enough to require mass-distribution information for solving
+- Suitable to evaluate the effectiveness of our approach

 **Methods**